StephanieRuthJones/backend-assessment/README.md

 _Important Note(s):_

 - Use [axios](https://www.npmjs.com/package/axios) to make API requests.
+- Save all sensitive passwords and keys to an `.env` file.
 - Upon completing this challenge, submit your github repo link and the `.env` file.

 _Tips:_